 All University of Pittsburgh students, faculty, and staff with primary University Computing Accounts may use Skype for Business.
 Individuals with sponsored accounts and resources accounts may also use Skype for Business.
-Skype for Business is not available to those with guest wireless accounts or those who have applied but not yet been admitted to Pitt.
+Skype for Business is not available to those with PittNet Guest Wi-Fi accounts or those who have applied but not yet been admitted to Pitt.

 How much does Skype for Business cost?

 Anyone at Pitt can download and use the Skype for Business client at no cost.
-Skype for Business provides integrated audio and video at no cost, which means you can use a headset and microphone (or a Webcam with a built-in microphone and speakers) to participate in the audio portion of a meeting or conference.
+Skype for Business provides integrated audio and video at no cost.
+You can use a headset and microphone (or a webcam with a built-in microphone and speakers) to participate in the audio portion of a meeting or conference.
 Faculty and staff have the option of requesting a dial-in conference number that can be used with Skype for Business.
-Dial-in conferencing costs 7 cents per user, per minute.
+Dial-in conferencing costs $5 per month.

 Can I invite someone outside of Pitt to my Skype for Business meeting if they do not use Skype for Business?